 Modern Hebrew is a rich language with many of its words deeply rooted in Jewish life.
-In many ways, Hebrew becomes easier to teach because, unlike English, most of its words are connected to others by a common root.
+In many ways, Hebrew becomes easier to teach because, unlike English, most of its words are connected to others by a common root, or shoresh.
 For example, the words "letter" and "write" have no base connection in English.
-However, in Hebrew, michtav (מִכְתָב, "letter") and kotev (כּוֹתֵב, "write") derive from the same root, "כ-ת-ב (k-t-v)".
+However, in Hebrew, michtav (מִכְתָב, "letter") and kotev (כּוֹתֵב, "write") derive from the same shoresh, "כ-ת-ב (k-t-v)".

 Like the ladybug, the word for praying mantis can't be found in the Bible.
 So modern Hebrew linguists needed to create a word for it.
 According to folklore, the name is inspired by a folktale where King Solomon became so angry at his camel that he turned it into an insect.
 Hence, King Solomon's Camel.

 Eliezer Ben Yehuda and poet Judah Leib Gordon were both well-versed in the Bible, and often drew on passages for inspiration when coming up with modern words.
 Electricity is one of these examples.
 The word chashmal can be found in a verse in Ezekiel (1:4) which describes a type of godly power or energy.

 Glidah comes from the Aramaic word for "frost."
 The "ג-ל-ד (g-l-d)" root can be found in the Bible, and is similar sounding to the Italian word for ice cream, "gelato."